Who8MyLunch/OrderedNamespace/README.md

 Dot-accessible attributes and namespaces are great ideas and this one is mine.

+## New Release - 2019.6.8

+This latest update includes:
+- Jupyter/iPython pretty printing works even better than before.
+Everything lines up and is easier to read at a glance.
+- Tab auto-completion now shows both class methods and data attribute.
+Previously it only showed data attributes.
+- Full support for pickle serialization/deserialization.

+## Description

 What's the big deal?
 Python dicts are just fine, but in the Jupyter/IPython interactive environment I hate having to deal with brackets and quotes when using tab-based auto-completion to get a quick glance at the contents of an object.

 OrderedNamespace has been especially designed to have a minimal number of things that bug me.
 More specifically, I wanted my namespace implementation to support the following functionality: